Table of Contents

 One of the unique features of MotoPress AMP is that you can literally override AMP content for posts and pages individually displaying unique content for chosen posts.

 Even non-tech people will be able to tackle AMP with minimum efforts since MotoPress AMP plugin provides a perfect drag-and-drop AMP-valid page construction experience and intuitively categorized settings.

-Another huge plus is support for all manner of styling.
+Another huge plus of this accelerated mobile pages plugin is support for all manner of styling.
 You may go deeper in design customization and totally change default AMP styling at the clicks of buttons.
-There are tons of settings for the menu, colors, buttons and more that will let you create an experience, when an average user will unlikely be able to see the difference between AMP and the page of a mobile version.
+There are tons of settings for the menu, colors, buttons and more that will let you create an experience when an average user will unlikely be able to see the difference between AMP and the page of a mobile version.

 MotoPress WordPress AMP plugin supports posts, custom post types, taxonomies and more.
 This enables you to create AMP page versions for literally any website page: home page, blog pages, single posts, static pages, categories, tags, archives, custom post types, taxonomies and WooCommerce shop components.

 As for WooCommerce, the plugin allows you to create an AMP-valid shop page, product archives, tags, categories and set a behavior for “add to cart” button – out of the box.
 This will let you reward mobile shoppers with a smooth, app-like shopping experience, significantly increasing the speed of choosing and buying a product.

 For your WooCommerce AMP-enabled store you may also display related products, ratings, social share buttons, breadcrumbs, etc. You may also restructure the content components for the WooCommerce product pages with a WordPress-native drag-and-drop instrument.